Kerala govt issues new guidelines for short-term visits to state

 Here are standard operating procedure (SOP) and health advisory issued by Kerala:

-- Travellers should register on the covid19jagratha portal and obtain entry pass for their visit
+- Travellers should register on the covid-19 jagratha portal and obtain entry pass for their visit

 - Concerned district collectors will approve the short visit after verifying the details